Garden Grove Civic Center Revitalization Project

 Dudek, a qualified biologist, prepared a Wildlife Management Plan that details the approach for the removal and relocation of the different animal species in the pond.
 Under Dudek’s supervision, the animals were safely removed and relocated to a rescue facility.
 The Wildlife Management Plan is available under the “Resources” tab at www.ggcity.org/civic-center.

 The project has been designed to retain as many of the existing trees as feasible.
 Any trees removed will be replaced at a 1-1 ratio in an alternate location as determined by the City.
-The redesigned Civic Center Park will include a memorial grove that likely include new and relocated trees.
+The redesigned Civic Center Park will include a memorial grove that will include new trees.

 The eastern portion of the park between the H. Louis Lake Senior Center (11300 Stanford Avenue) and the Credit Union of Southern California (11390 Stanford Avenue) will be accessible.